Hyde School (Maine): History

 Hyde has had some impact in the public school sector.
 Hyde ran a charter school in Washington, D.C. from 1999 to 2011.
-It currently has a K-12 charter school in the Bronx (Hyde Leadership Charter High School) and a K-6 charter school in Brooklyn (Hyde Leadership Charter School).
+It currently has a K-12 charter school in the Bronx (Hyde Leadership Charter High School) and a K-8 charter school in Brooklyn (Hyde Leadership Charter School).

 By 2016, like other boarding schools, both the Bath and Woodstock campuses were facing declining enrollment.
 It was announced in January 2017 that the 127-acre Woodstock campus would be closed and sold to nearby Woodstock Academy for $14.25 million (USD).
 The consolidation of the two campuses moved Woodstock students and many faculty to Bath, allowed for an expansion of the curriculum and student financial aid, as well as leading to plans to renovate some of the facilities.

+In July 2025, a former student filed a lawsuit in federal court against the school claiming that it subjected her and hundreds of other students to forced manual labor and emotional abuse.
+In response, the chair of the school’s board of governors, Dana McCavity, said the lawsuit’s claims “grossly mischaracterize Hyde’s policies and practices over time or are patently false.”
+Parents of students and some former students have also spoken out in defense of the school.
+The school's alumni association published a statement in the Portland Press Herald, which hundreds of former students, parents and faculty signed, which said that the way the school had been depicted in recent interviews and on social media did not reflect “the school, the philosophy, or the people.”

 Educational model

 Mission

 The mission of Hyde is to build character and "reach students that nobody has been able to reach before" due to behavioral problems.
 Due to this, the school focuses on character education, leadership development, and developing student potential.
-Applicants' academic transcripts are not evaluated as part of the admission process; instead, students and their families take a two-hour interview.
+In an interview in 1975, Joseph Gauld told a reporter that "he prefers not to see students academic transcripts before he starts school at Hyde.
+Instead, the school conducts extensive interviews with both the students and parents 'to see how they look at life and what the student wants to do at Hyde."
+In another interview in 1996, Gauld reiterated that transcripts were not examined until after a student's admission: "Grades are used as a placement tool, not an admissions tool."
+The current admissions page for the school does ask for transcripts, however.

 Student Body

-A 1994 government report listed Hyde as one of the schools the "acknowledge that youths' problem behaviors are often related to family problems and disfunction" and asserted that "[m]ost of Hyde's students have a history of family problems."
+A 1994 government report listed Hyde as one of the schools that "acknowledge that youths' problem behaviors are often related to family problems and disfunction" and asserted that "[m]ost of Hyde's students have a history of family problems."
 The "[p]rimary reasons for referral are rebelliousness, lack of respect for authority, and poor performance in school."
-This 1994 report also said, [a]bout 10 percent of the students have been in drug rehabilitation programs.In 2004 in an article for Strugglingteens.com, one set of parents wrote that they observed that "students had psychiatric diagnoses, such as"depression, bipolar disorder, ADHD, PTSD, and eating disorders."
+The report clarified that "one study estimated that about 10 percent of the students have been in drug rehabilitation programs."